How a Cub Scout Pack Works

 An important aspect of Scouting is that the different levels of Scouting are independent financially.
 The BSA, Council and Pack levels operate on independent budgets and through independent financing sources

 The cost ranges listed below are generic for Scouting and do many not represent current Pack 178 Fees and Dues structures, contact the Pack for latest Dues and Fees information.

 Mandatory Dues and Fees:

-Fees for optional items:
+Cost of optional items:

-Uniforms (recommended, but not required) – typically $80-100 (can also be sources second hand for reduced cost)
+Uniforms (recommended, but not required) – typically $100-150 (can also be sources second hand for reduced cost)

-Subscription to Boys Life Magazine – $12/year
+Subscription to Boys Life Magazine – $15/year

 Camp participation Fees – Varies by camp program